 Cenex® TOP TIER™ Detergent Gasoline includes a special detergent package that exceeds EPA standards.
 When used consistently, Cenex TOP TIER Detergent Gasoline has been proven to help prevent deposits from forming, essentially cleaning your engine as it runs.
 This ongoing maintenance helps reduce your chances for expensive and inconvenient vehicle repairs, while improving fuel economy and performance.

-Cenex TOP TIER Detergent Gasoline is available at all 1,450 Cenex locations in 19 states.
+Cenex has more than 1,500 locations in 19 states that all carry TOP TIER Detergent Gasoline.
 Check out the Cenex store locator to find a location near you.

 Spread The Word